 Want To Bring Up Your ACT Score?
 Access ACT practice tests and study tips and see upcoming ACT test dates.

-For transfer students, it is slightly difficult to get admitted to Youngstown State University.
+For transfer students, it is not difficult to get admitted to Youngstown State University.

 Can I defer my acceptance to Youngstown State University?